 Chief Information Bureau”

 An official POW list with his name on it was not released until April 24, 1943.
+This was the last information his parents received until July 1945.

 On January 29, 1944, the POWs were moved to Camp Murphy #2.
 POW work hours were also changed in January 1944.
 From this time on, the POWs started at 7:00 A.M. and worked until 11:00 A.M. to avoid the hottest part of the day.
 In the afternoon, the POWs worked from 1:30 to 5:00 P.M.
 They had their one day off a week cut to a half-day a week.
 On May 26, the afternoon work hours were extended to 6:00 P.M.
-At some point, some POWs were assigned to building a second runway about three miles from the camp.
+At some point, some POWs were assigned to build a second runway about three miles from the camp.
 The detail ended on August 20, 1944, and the POWs were transferred to Bilibid Prison.

 On March 1, the POWs witnessed the execution of Pvt.
 George Garrett by the camp commander, Lt.
 Yoshi Koshi, for planning to escape.
 According to the POWs, Garrett and two other men had planned an escape and were informed on by the Navy Chief Signalman, Harold Hirschberg, who the POWs considered a collaborator.
 According to the POWs, Hirschberg told Garrett, who he had, had a fight with, “You’ll never leave this camp alive.”
 The POWs stated that over several days, the Japanese starved Garrett, beat him, and finally placed a garden hose in Garrett’s mouth until his stomach was filled with water.
 The Japanese then stood on his abdomen which caused his death three days later.